cloudera-labs/cloudera.cluster/README.md

 Active development is focused on **CDP Private Cloud** deployments and their respective platform compatibility matrices.

+> [!NOTE]
+> While the collection's plugins and roles can be used to deploy CDH 5.x and CDH 6.x environments, it is only possible to install a subset of their supported platform components (i.e JDK and database versions) using this tooling.

 ### Cloudera Distributions

 - Cloudera Manager / CDP Private Cloud Base 7.1.x